CliMA/Oceananigans.jl/docs/src/simulation_tips.md

 ERROR: scalar getindex is disallowed
 ```

 Here `CUDA.jl` throws an error because scalar `getindex` is not `allowed`.
-Another way
+Another way around
-around this limitation is to allow scalar operations:
+this limitation is to allow scalar operations on `CuArray`s.
+We can temporarily
+do that with the `CUDA.@allowscalar` macro or by calling `CUDA.allowscalar(true)`.

 ```julia
 julia> using CUDA; CUDA.allowscalar(true)